Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 other hand, minor events reported by only a few sources are having a much larger variation in the reporting tone.
 While this might sound surprising at first, there may very well be a simple explanation: averaging the document tone over all kind of news articles, from neutral news agency reports, to more emotional boulevard articles, results in an average tone which tends to lose the distinct emotions of the individual sources.
-Nonetheless, the figure reveals that in general the news tend to more negative than positive, and events with a significant number of mentions in the news are rather found on the negative side of the distribution.
+Nonetheless, the figure reveals that in general the news tend to be more negative than positive, and events with a significant number of mentions in the news are rather found on the negative side of the distribution.
 {: style="text-align: justify"}